pmmp/pmmp.io/_posts/2016-11-8-PMMP-Forums-Released.md

 author: 99leonchang
 ---

-##Let's get discussing!
+## Let's get discussing!

-Today the we are celebrating the official release of the [PMMP forums](https://forums.pmmp.gq) for public consumption!
+Today we are celebrating the official release of the [PMMP forums](https://forums.pmmp.gq) for public consumption!

 The new PMMP forums will provide a platform for non-bug related support as well as general discussion with the goal of fostering community relations (and reducing spam on the GitHub issues tracker).
 It is a place for the community to interact with each other and the PMMP team, as well as get solutions to their problems.